waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Current Status
 - **Status:** On Route 26 (Outside Victory Road).
 - **Location:** (7, 6).
-- **Goal:** Fly to Cerulean City.
+- **Goal:** Fly to Cerulean City (via Saffron).
-- **Action:** Navigating Fly Map.
-Current: Saffron City.
-Testing Right -> Lavender?.
+- **Action:** Flying to Saffron City (Map navigation to Cerulean was inconsistent).

 # Future Strategy
-1. Select Cerulean City on Map.
-2. Fly there.
+1. Land in Saffron City.
+2. Walk North to Route 5.
+3. Arrive in Cerulean City.
-3. Go North to Route 24/25.
+4. Go North to Route 24/25.
-4. Find Misty at the Cape.
+5. Find Misty at the Cape.

 # Tile Mechanics
 - **FLOOR_UP_WALL:** Acts as WALL from below, FLOOR from other directions.